After reading this chapter you will be able to describe:

-- Explain the reasons of Pressure losses during Suction.
+- Explain the reasons for Pressure losses during Suction.

-- Elaborate the reasons of Pressure & Frictions losses in delivery hose lines.
+- Elaborate on the reasons for Pressure & friction losses in delivery hose lines.

-- Find the guidelines for reducing Pressure & frictions losses in delivery hose lines.
+- Find the guidelines for reducing Pressure & friction losses in delivery hose lines.

 - Explain water hammering and its effects.

 A pump is a machine, driven by some external power, for transmitting energy to fluids.
 This power may be provided by the operator’s own effort or by coupling the pump to a suitable engine or motor.
-The Fire Pump are the basic article seen to be important for fire fighter to work on fire vehicles.
-The working of Fire centrifugal Pump in discussed in detail.
+The Fire Pump is the basic article seen to be important for fire fighter to work on fire vehicles.
+The working of the Fire centrifugal Pump is discussed in detail.

 Difference between Pump & Compressor.

-Pump is a mechanical device which transfers Liquid from a lower point to a higher point.
+A pump is a mechanical device that transfers Liquid from a lower point to a higher point.
 E.g. Centrifugal pump, Rotary pump, Reciprocating pump.

-Compressor is a high pressure mechanical device which basically compresses air/gas.
+The compressor is a high-pressure mechanical device that basically compresses air/gas.

-Centrifugal pump is operated by means of an impeller which receives its supply at the centre and discharges it from the periphery.
+A Centrifugal pump is operated by means of an impeller that receives its supply at the center and discharges it from the periphery.

 3.1 Principal Operation:

-Principal operation is centrifugal force by which the liquids rotate.
+The principal operation is the centrifugal force by which the liquids rotate.

 Parts of Centrifugal Pump (Impeller):